Norton 360 antivirus is getting a crypto miner, for some reason

 For an individual mining Ether on a run-of-the-mill PC, the cost of energy usage is likely to far exceed the value of any crypto earned - and that’s ignoring the additional risks associated with crypto volatility.

-The sum of all these factors is enough to cast a shadow over the new integrated crypto wallet.
+The sum of all these factors is enough to cast a shadow over the new integrated mining tool.
 Although opportunism isn’t a negative quality in and of itself, Norton may come to regret this particular land grab.

 - Check out our list of the best password managers right now